Euro. Pixabay image.

 References and Credits

-1. All financial figures presented in this article were obtained and referenced from Stellantis’ quarterly and annual reports, SEC filings, investor presentations, press releases, earnings reports, etc., which are available in Stellantis Investor Relation.
+1. All financial figures presented were obtained and referenced from Stellantis’ quarterly and annual reports published on the company’s investor relations page: Stellantis Investor Relations.

 2. Pixabay images.